 Become an Eco-Ambassador

-Eco-Ambassadors are volunteers who spend a few hours per month of paid work time leading departmental efforts to conserve energy and water, select green office products, improve recycling rates and educate their colleagues about environmentally sustainable practices.
-See examples of Eco-Ambassadors at work.
+Eco-Ambassadors are staff and faculty volunteers who spend a few hours per month of paid work time leading departmental efforts to conserve energy and water, pushing for the use of green office products, improve recycling rates and educate their colleagues about environmentally sustainable practices.
+See examples of Eco-Ambassadors at work here.

 Collaborate with the OOS